Ukraine's top steelmaker sees steady production, no need for debt restructure

 It owns the vast Azovstal steel plant in Mariupol that became a symbol of resistance in the early stages of war last year when it became the city's last line of defence during an 80-day bombardment as Russian forces took over.

-Combined with the loss of another plant, it has taken away 9-10 million tonnes of Metinvest's steelmaking capacity.
+Combined with the loss of another plant, it has taken away 9-10 million metric tons of Metinvest's steelmaking capacity.
 Transporting steel from its other plants overland to ports elsewhere remains too expensive to be viable.

 "Economically it is prohibitively expensive to transport (overland)," he added.
 "I don’t see how it can change in the near future".